Image of child playing on climbing frame at Robinson Reserve

 • Trees and greening - "Focus on planting a lot more trees and bring in cheap changes to make the area look more unique, colourful, neat and less depressing."

-• Crime prevention - "Verge dumping, local crime, control of cats."
+• Crime prevention - "Security patrols and local crime."

 • Trees and greening - "Trees PLEASE for shade for residential streets and to reduce summer temperatures and make walking possible.
 This also requires some underground power."